Hotel du Duc de Gesvres

 “Among the various paintings, two portraits by French baroque artist Hyacinthe Rigaud feature the Duke of Berwick and the Duke of Noailles.
 Inside the library sits a golden clock by Cronier – the same model was offered to Queen Marie-Antoinette for her residence at the Trianon in Versailles.
 A 16th-century Mughal footrest is near a Louis XIV console and a red velvet daybed from the 17th century.
 The latter recalls the tradition of receiving guests lying down.
 It is one of the very rare such beds undamaged and with all its gold detailing intact.
 Near the French windows sits an alabaster Yemeni sculpture with arm up almost in friendly salutation; 2 300 years old, its ears are pierced and incredibly feature its original gold hoop earrings.”

-The home is so beautiful that I hope I can more published projects by this talented duo.
+The home is so beautiful that I hope we can see more published projects by this talented duo.